 Netherlands is one of the most developed states worldwide, ranking seventh in the Human Development Index (HDI) (2016).
 Its economy is characterized by stable industrial relations, low unemployment, a surplus in the trade balance, being an important commercial hub in Europe.
 In the industrial activity predominates the agro-industries, steel products and aluminum, metal and engineering, machinery and electrical equipment, bulk chemicals, natural gas, petroleum products, construction, transportation equipment, microelectronics, and fishing.

 A highly mechanized agricultural sector employs only about 2% of the labor force but generates large surpluses for the food industry and for export, being the third worldwide.
 Its main agricultural products are dairy products, poultry, meat, livestock, flower bulbs, flowers, vegetables and fruits, sugar beets, potatoes, wheat, barley.

-The Services sector accounts almost three quarters of the GDP, and mainly comprised by tourism, commerce, hotels, restaurants, transportation, storage and communications and financial services (banking and insurance).
+The Services sector accounts almost three-quarters of the GDP, and mainly comprised of tourism, commerce, hotels, restaurants, transportation, storage, and communications and financial services (banking and insurance).

-Netherlands has an attractive tax regime for tax optimization, attracting the establishment of holding companies, which under certain conditions may not pay taxes on the dividends and profits reported by their subsidiaries.
-In addition to be one of the countries with more tax treaties to avoid double taxation.
+The Netherlands has an attractive tax regime for tax optimization, attracting the establishment of holding companies, which under certain conditions may not pay taxes on the dividends and profits received from their subsidiaries.
+In addition to being one of the countries with more tax treaties to avoid double taxation.